awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Amazon S3 doesn't process cookies, so unless your distribution also includes an Amazon EC2 or other custom origin, we recommend that you choose **Off** for the value of **Cookie Logging**\.

-For more information about cookies, go to [Caching Content Based on Cookies](Cookies.md)\.
+For more information about cookies, go to [Caching content based on cookies](Cookies.md)\.

 ### Enable IPv6<a name="DownloadDistValuesEnableIPv6"></a>

 IPv6 is a new version of the IP protocol\.
 It's the eventual replacement for IPv4 and uses a larger address space\.
 CloudFront always responds to IPv4 requests\.
 If you want CloudFront to respond to requests from IPv4 IP addresses \(such as 192\.0\.2\.44\) and requests from IPv6 addresses \(such as 2001:0db8:85a3:0000:0000:8a2e:0370:7334\), select **Enable IPv6**\.

 In general, you should enable IPv6 if you have users on IPv6 networks who want to access your content\.
 However, if you're using signed URLs or signed cookies to restrict access to your content, and if you're using a custom policy that includes the `IpAddress` parameter to restrict the IP addresses that can access your content, do not enable IPv6\.
 If you want to restrict access to some content by IP address and not restrict access to other content \(or restrict access but not by IP address\), you can create two distributions\.
-For information about creating signed URLs by using a custom policy, see [Creating a Signed URL Using a Custom Policy](private-content-creating-signed-url-custom-policy.md)\.
-For information about creating signed cookies by using a custom policy, see [Setting Signed Cookies Using a Custom Policy](private-content-setting-signed-cookie-custom-policy.md)\.
+For information about creating signed URLs by using a custom policy, see [Creating a signed URL using a custom policy](private-content-creating-signed-url-custom-policy.md)\.
+For information about creating signed cookies by using a custom policy, see [Setting signed cookies using a custom policy](private-content-setting-signed-cookie-custom-policy.md)\.

 If you're using a Route 53 alias resource record set to route traffic to your CloudFront distribution, you need to create a second alias resource record set when both of the following are true:
 + You enable IPv6 for the distribution